dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/organic_cite_results/javascript/google-scholar-organic-results-scrape.md

 Alternatively, you can use the [Google Scholar Organic Results API](https://serpapi.com/google-scholar-organic-results) from SerpApi.
 SerpApi is a free API with 100 search per month.
 If you need more searches, there are paid plans.

-The difference is that all that needs to be done is just to iterate over a ready-made, structured JSON instead of coding everything from scratch, maintaining, figuring out how to bypass blocks from Google, and selecting correct selectors which could be time-consuming at times.
+The difference is that you won't have to write code from scratch and maintain it.
+You may also experience blocking from Google and changing the selected selectors.
+Using a ready-made solution from SerpAPI, you just need to iterate the received JSON.
 [Check out the playground](https://serpapi.com/playground).

 First we need to install [`google-search-results-nodejs`](https://www.npmjs.com/package/google-search-results-nodejs).
 To do this you need to enter in your console: `npm i google-search-results-nodejs`